Monitoring your Cluster | Teleport

 The following metrics are available:

-Teleport Enterprise (cloud-hosted) does not expose monitoring endpoints for the Auth Service and Proxy Service.
+Teleport Cloud does not expose monitoring endpoints for the Auth Service and Proxy Service.

 Auth Service and backends